-- 460. The results of the stresses listed above are aggregated in two steps: - a.
-Step 1: The total level risk is calculated by aggregating the impact of the stress for each level scenario using the following correlation matrix:
+- 464. The results of the stresses listed above are aggregated in two steps: - a.
+Step 1: The total level risk is calculated by aggregating the impact of the stress for each level scenario, floored at zero, using the following correlation matrix: